aws-samples/amazon-documentdb-samples/samples/change-streams/README.md

 # How to install
 1. Enable change streams.
 Follow instructions given here: https://docs.aws.amazon.com/documentdb/latest/developerguide/change-streams.html
 2. Deploy a Cloud9 environment
-3. Execute `export S3_BUCKET=s3://[Bucket Name]` where [Bucket Name] is the bucket that will host the lambda code used to replicate change stream events.
+3. Execute `export S3_BUCKET=s3://[Bucket Name]` where [Bucket Name] is the bucket that will host the lambda code used to stream change stream events.
 4. Setup the Cloud9 environment
     1. Create an app directory `mkdir app` and two files `touch app/requirements.txt & touch app/lambda_funtion.py`
     2. Copy the contents of the files in the app folder in this repo into the newly created ones